 After Bob Struthers joined the club in 1967 things rapidly progressed as he and like minded members began to "chase things along".

 It would be pertinent here to note the profound influence Bob Struthers had on the fortunes of the Taranaki Gliding Club.
 He lead from the front and as an excellent leader, had the knack of getting people to do things, not for themselves, but for the club.
 A very good pilot, he gained his Three Diamond Awards for gliding achievements.
-The club's towplane is registered ZK-RWS as a tribute to him.
+This included many fights within Taranaki and in Australia.
+The club's towplane was registered ZK-RWS as a tribute to him.
+This was sold after nearly twenty years of service and replaced with a lighter aircraft - a Europro Eurofox . regisered as ZK-TGC

 The club enjoyed many years flying from German Hill with some exciting flying done, particularly when the SW wind blew and wave flights happened.
 One day there were ten flights by the two Blanik two-seater gliders to 10,000ft.
 The panorama of Mountain, the ranges, cloud forms, countryside and coastline was attractive to many.